EmelineFavreau/EmelineFavreau.github.io/cv.md

    - population genomics

 - wet lab skills tailored for sequencing (short and long reads).
 Depending on needs, I follow established protocols/kits, or design my own:
-   - DNA extraction and QC,
+   - DNA extraction and QC
-   - primer selection,
+   - primer selection
-   - library preparation for microsatellite and whole-genome sequencing (Illumina and MinION).
+   - library preparation for microsatellite and whole-genome sequencing (Illumina and MinION)